bear9bear/osticket-prereqs/README.md

 <h3>Step 4: Download & Extract Files</h3>

-- Extract the php files from the downloaded files into the PHP folder on the C: drive
+- Extract the php files from the downloaded files into the PHP folder on the C: drive.

 - Navigate to C:\inetpub\wwwroot, then copy the upload folder from osTicket into this directory.
 Rename the folder to osTicket.